-- A. The insurer may not non-renew an insured who has taken a mitigation measure(s) requested by the insurer as a result of the risk associated with catastrophic loss.
-This provision does not prohibit the insurer from nonrenewing the policy on other grounds not prohibited by statute or regulation. - B. If an insurer nonrenews a book of business or a group of policies on the basis of over concentration of risk, the insurer must file a comprehensive nonrenewal plan with the department demonstrating that such actions are in accordance with R.I.
+- A. No insurer shall subsequently non-renew an insured who has taken the mitigation steps requested by the insurer for reasons of the insurers exposure to catastrophe loss, unless for non-payment of premium, fraud, breach by the insured of a provision of the policy, reversal or a lack of maintenance of the mitigation steps, or insurer solvency concerns or adverse loss history or on any other grounds not prohibited by statute or regulation. - B. If an insurer nonrenews a book of business or a group of policies on the basis of over concentration of risk, the insurer must file a comprehensive nonrenewal plan with the department demonstrating that such actions are in accordance with R.I.
 Gen. Laws §§ 27-29-4(7) and 27-29-4.1. - 1.
 Any proposed plan of non-renewal must be filed with the Department at least 90 days prior to the proposed date of implementation. - 2.
-The insurer must identify all plan variables (i.e. percentage of business non-renewed, the time period for full implementation of the plan, the selected methodology for individual risks to be nonrenewed, etc.) and demonstrate how each variable will be fair and reasonable to Rhode Island policyholders as well as relevant and proportionate to the risk of adverse impact to the insurer. - 4.
-This section does not apply to nonrenewal or cancellation of risks unrelated to the geographic location of the property. - 5.
+The insurer must identify all plan variables (i.e. percentage of business non-renewed, the time period for full implementation of the plan, the selected methodology for individual risks to be nonrenewed, etc.) and demonstrate how each variable will be fair and reasonable to Rhode Island policyholders as well as relevant and proportionate to the risk of adverse impact to the insurer. - 3.
+This section does not apply to nonrenewal or cancellation of risks unrelated to the geographic location of the property. - 4.
 This section does not apply to nonrenewal or cancellation of individual policies for specific reasons related solely to that property.